canonical/manual-tls-certificates-operator/README.md

 # tls-certificates-operator

-This charm is used for applications requiring TLS certificates.
+This charm is used to provide X.509 certificates in environments where certificates are obtained through a manual process.

 ## Usage

-### Passing user-provided certificates to requirer units manually
+### Providing X.509 certificates to requesting units

 The following three Juju actions make it possible for the user to manually provide certificates to units of the requirer charm.